rupalisinha23/problem-solving/README.md

-# problem-solving
+# Problem-Solving in Python and JavaScript

-This repo contains my practice of interview questions.
+This repository contains the solutions of some of the common interview questions.
+All the files are self-explainatory.

+## Getting Started
+* Download the repo.
+* Pick any file and run.